fruitCoder123/metal_detector_stm32F1/readme.rst

 Introduction
 ============

-This is a project utilising the black pill board holding a STM32F103C8T6 controller with 64K.
+This is a project utilising the black pill board holding a **STM32F103C8T6** controller with 64K.
 The board shall be connected via an ST-Link V2, no external power required.
 The build environment uses conda as package management for certain developent tools and is currently targeted for Windows OS.
 It uses cmake and ninja to create the build environment and to build it.

-Conda, GCC for ARM and ST Cube programmer are expected to be installed on your system.
-Links where to find these packages are provided in the folder 'links'.
-The paths where these are installed are passed via environment variables: *GCC_HOME_ARM* and *STM32CUBEPROG_PATH*
+The following programs are expected to be installed on your system: (links where to find these packages are provided in the folder 'links')

+- Conda
+- GCC for ARM
+- STM32CubeMX
+- STM32CubeProgrammer

+The paths where the compiler and the target programmer are installed are passed via environment variables: *GCC_HOME_ARM* and *STM32CUBEPROG_PATH*
 Examples for these:

 +------------------------+-----------------------------------------------------------------------------------+